griga23/shoe-store/prereq.md

 1. Let terraform create it: If you are comfortable running terraform, then follow this [guide](terraform/README.md).
 2. Create all resources manually.

-A main prereq on your desktop is have confluent cli installed. you need to [install the cli](https://docs.confluent.io/confluent-cli/current/install.html) on your desktop.
-You need the cli to run the flink SQL shell. we found the shell is better for the workshop.
-This workshop guide will cover the GUI only.
+On your desktop we expect that confluent cli installed. [install the cli](https://docs.confluent.io/confluent-cli/current/install.html) on your desktop.
+You need the cli to run the flink SQL shell.
+The shell gives you better experience in the workshop.
 Please bring the cli on the latest version (Version: v3.41.0):
 ```
 confluent update
 ```